ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 Numerical results can be filtered by user-specified min and max values.
 Any results that fall outside of the interval ``[min, max]`` are discarded.
-Any numeric value is accepted if these limits are omitted.
+Any numeric value is accepted if these limits are omitted in the NLPQL statement.

 For fractions, the value extractor returns the numerator value by default.
-The denominator can be returned instead by use of the ``is_denom_only`` argument (see below).
+The denominator can be returned instead by using the ``is_denom_only`` argument (see below).

 Hypotheticals